Braldu River: Geography

 The Braldu River is a 78 km long river, that originates from the Baltoro Glacier and flows 25 km to the west where it receives melt waters from the Biafo Glacier.
 The Baltoro Glacier and the Biafo Glacier are among the largest glaciers outside the polar regions.
 The Baltoro Glacier gives rise to the four Eight-thousanders mountain peaks, among them is the K2 8611 m, the second highest mountain peak of the world.
 The Biafo Glacier holds the Snow Lake, which is a 61-mile (100 km) river of ice, it is among the world's longest continuous glacier systems outside of the polar regions.

 The Braldu River flows almost eastwards, entirely in the Shigar District of Baltistan and forms the Braldu Valley.
 The most remote settlement in the valley is the village of Askole, situated at the right bank of the Braldu River.
 Askole serves as the base camp for mountaineering expeditions and trekking to the various glaciers in the Karakoram Range.
-Many glacier-fed streams joins the Braldu River in the Braldu Valley.
+Many glacier-fed streams join the Braldu River in the Braldu Valley.

 The Braldu River flows through the towns of Testay, Korphe, Shamang, Sino, Maisam Abad, Niyil and Tingstun.
 It merges with the Basha Basna River 5 km before Tingstun to form the Shigar River at the end of the Braldu Valley.
 The Basha Basna River originates from the Chogo Lungma and the Sokha glaciers, and flows southeastwards.
 The Shigar River joins the Indus River at Skardu, 48 km downstream from the merger of the Braldu and Basha Basna rivers.